Camblesforth

 Camblesforth is a village and civil parish in the county of North Yorkshire, England.
-According to the 2001 Census the civil parish had a population of 1,526, increasing to 1,568 at the 2011 Census.
+According to the 2001 Census, the civil parish had a population of 1,526, increasing to 1,568 at the 2011 Census.
 The village is 5 mi south of Selby and 7 mi west of Goole.

 It was historically part of the West Riding of Yorkshire until 1974.
-From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Selby District; it is now administered by the unitary North Yorkshire Council.

 It has a Methodist Chapel (1894) which is used for Parish Council and other meetings, and two public houses, the Comus Inn and the Black Dog.